mradway/hycohanz/README.rst

 - have a question,
 - would like to see a feature implemented.

+Of course, you can also email_ me privately.

+.. _email:  mailto:mradway@gmail.com

 Features
 --------
 hycohanz provides convenience functions for the following: